 A checkbox or radio button may have label tags, but most users won’t know that they can click the label unless there’s a visual affordance that tells them that.
 A hover effect is a clear visual affordance that lets users know they can simply click the labels to toggle the controls.

 There’s a lot you can do to make your checkboxes and radio buttons more usable and accessible.
 If your form has a lot of them, try using these techniques to take the burden off your users.
 Making your checkboxes and radio buttons easier to click will increase the chances of users completing your form.
-This is exactly what you want to do if you have a long form that asks for a lot of information.
+They are an important part of forms, so there’s no reason users should have trouble clicking them.